Pedestrian zone: Limited access type

-Temporary street closures
+Temporary car-free streets

-Many cities close certain streets, typically on weekends and especially in warm weather, to provide more urban space for recreation, and to increase foot traffic to nearby businesses.
+Many cities close certain streets to automobiles, typically on weekends and especially in warm weather, to provide more urban space for recreation, and to increase foot traffic to nearby businesses.
 Examples include Newbury Street in Boston, and Memorial Drive in Cambridge, Massachusetts (which is along a river).
-In some cases, popularity has resulted in permanent street closures, including JFK Drive in Golden Gate Park, San Francisco; Griffith Drive in Griffith Park, Los Angeles; and Capel Street in Dublin.
+In some cases, popularity has resulted in streets being permanently closed to cars, including JFK Drive in Golden Gate Park, San Francisco; Griffith Drive in Griffith Park, Los Angeles; and Capel Street in Dublin.

 Reception

 Benefits

 Several studies have been carried out on European carfree developments.
 The most comprehensive was conducted in 2000 by Jan Scheurer.
 Other more recent studies have been made of specific car-free areas such as Vienna's Floridsdorf car-free development.